nasa/cumulus-orca/website/docs/developer/development-guide/code/postgres-tips.md

 ## Limit
 Users may wish to adjust the number of results they receive to adjust memory usage, processing time, etc.
-However, this `limit` value should have an upper bound, to avoid users requesting far too much data at once.
+Ideally this `limit` value would have an upper bound, to avoid users requesting far too much data at once.
-In GraphQL in particular, the webserver may have limits on how much data is returned via HTTP requests.
+However, in the particular case of GraphQL, users may request varying amounts of properties on their data, making an upper limit difficult to calculate for a given query.

 ## Paging
 It will not always be feasible/desired to return all results at once.